memorysafety/website/content/en/blog/2024-03-07-reducing-dependencies-in-sudo.md

 As we [ramped up](https://www.memorysafety.org/initiative/sudo-su/sudo-su-work-plan/) development, we wanted to quickly get to a working prototype.
 This allowed us to work in more detail on parts of the program, while still being able to quickly run the entire program to validate any changes we made.
 During this ramp-up, we added approximately 10 direct dependencies, which in turn caused some 125 indirect dependencies to be added to our project.
 Especially those indirect dependencies might scare you a little for a security-oriented application like sudo-rs, but that number is somewhat artificially inflated because Rust automatically includes all relevant crates for all supported platforms, including crates for platforms such as Windows, which we obviously would not require as a Unix utility.

 After having identified our dependencies as a potential issue, we started working on reducing our usage of them.
 Over the course of a few months we carefully removed almost all of our dependencies, ending up with only three crate dependencies required for the current version.
-Those crates are libc, glob, and log.
+Those crates are `libc`, `glob`, and `log`.
 All three of them are being maintained under the rust-lang github organization, indicating that they are very much at the core of the Rust ecosystem.

 ![](/images/blog/blog-reducing-dependencies-in-sudo-chart.png)